 Many studies in the literature have examined the relationship between verbal working memory and language comprehension skills in typically developing children.
 Research results have revealed that different components of working memory are related to different dimensions of language comprehension skills (Alloway et al., 2009; Chapman et al., 2002; Montgomery and Evans, 2009).
 In addition to being related to skills such as learning new words, understanding verbal language, and understanding abstract expressions, verbal working memory is predictive of these skills.
-As can be seen ,the number of studies conducted with children with special needs that focused on understanding idioms, understanding stories by using clues in the context, and understanding instructions.
+As can be seen the number of studies conducted with children with special needs that focused on understanding verbal language is limited, and mostly focus on the dimensions of understanding idioms, understanding stories by using clues in the context, and understanding instructions.
 However, problems in understanding syntax, which may arise in the form of understanding the word order in the sentences and the relationships between words and sentence types, also make it difficult to understand verbal language in children with special needs.